 Yet exfoliation without proper follow-through can wreak havoc on the moisture barrier.
 Fortunately, Bouncy Brightfacial is enriched with marula, chia, fermented green tea, pumpkin seed oil, ceramides and fatty acids that work together to lock moisture into the skin.
 In addition, niacinamide helps brighten skin tone and provide antioxidant protection while that tocotrienols also protect the skin against free radicals.

-Honestly, my relationship with exfoliation reminds me of the chaotic situations I endured in my early 20s.
-While I love my initial dance with harsh acids and abrasive scrubs, the aftermath is directly damning to my sensitive complexion, which always seems to get red, dry, and irritated (essentially a broken heart for the skin).
-As a result, I am always on the lookout for products that remove dead skin cells while being gentle on the skin. my redness-prone skin, so I was excited to try the Drunk Elephant Bouncy Brightfacial.
+Honestly, my relationship with exfoliation reminds me of the chaotic situations I endured in my early twenties.
+As much as I love my initial dance with harsh acids and abrasive scrubs, the after-effects are directly damning to my sensitive complexion, which always seems to turn red, dry and irritated (essentially a broken heart for the skin).
+As a result, I'm always on the lookout for products that remove dead skin cells while being gentle on the skin. my redness-prone skin, so I was excited to try the Drunk Elephant Bouncy Brightfacial.

 The brand recommends applying 2 to 3 pumps of this mask as the last step in your skin care routine. daily or nightly skin care for lock in moisture.
 After using this cream every night for three weeks, I noticed a significant increase in the overall smoothness of my skin.
 The fine lines on my forehead have diminished dramatically and my cheeks have an almost lifted effect that I can attest to from the lack of dead skin cells that previously dulled their glow.
 With this formula's gentle approach to exfoliation and its heavy dose of moisture, I was able to remove dead skin cells while supporting my dry, sensitive skin.
 It wasn't what I expected to achieve this busy holiday season, but my new glow is the gift that keeps on giving.